saturncloud/saturn-api/docs/JobsApi.md

 # **get_cluster_history**
 > ResourceClusters get_cluster_history(job_id)

+Get job cluster history

-Get clusters that a job has run on
+Get a list of clusters that the job has recently run on.

 ### Example